akka/akka/akka-docs/src/main/paradox/stream/stream-integrations.md

 demand from downstream, otherwise they will be buffered until request for demand is received.
 Elements in the buffer will be discarded if downstream is terminated.

-`groupedWithin` Chunk up this stream into groups of elements received within a time window, or limited by the given number of elements, whatever happens first.
-Empty groups will not be emitted if no elements are received from upstream.
-The last group before end-of-stream will contain the buffered elements since the previously emitted group.
+`throttle` combinator is used to slow down the stream to `5 element` per `3 second`.

 `SourceQueue.offer` returns @scala[`Future[QueueOfferResult]`]@java[`CompletionStage<QueueOfferResult>`] which completes with `QueueOfferResult.Enqueued`
 if element was added to buffer or sent downstream.
 It completes with `QueueOfferResult.Dropped` if element was dropped.
 Can also complete  with `QueueOfferResult.Failure` - when stream failed or `QueueOfferResult.QueueClosed` when downstream is completed.

-Method `offer` offers next element to a stream and returns future that fails when stream is completed or you cannot call offer in this moment because of implementation rules (like for backpressure mode and full buffer you need to wait for last offer call Future completion)
+Method `offer` offers next element to a stream and returns future that fails when stream is already completed or you cannot call offer in this moment because of implementation rules (like for backpressure mode and full buffer you need to wait for last offer call Future completion)